moazmaksod/LabWise/docs/LabWise_design.md

 VIII.
 The Interactive Prototype: A Simulated Journey

 The final deliverable, and the ultimate source of truth for the front-end development team, is not a static set of documents but a high-fidelity, clickable prototype.
-This prototype will be constructed in a tool such as Figma or Adobe XD, linking all the final, approved mockups into a cohesive and interactive simulation of the LabFlow application.
+This prototype will be constructed in a tool such as Figma or Adobe XD, linking all the final, approved mockups into a cohesive and interactive simulation of the LabWise application.
 This allows stakeholders to experience the user flow, provides an unambiguous guide for developers regarding interactions and animations, and enables early-stage usability testing before a single line of code is written.

 8.1.
 Scope of the Prototype

 The prototype will be comprehensive, encompassing all screens designed in the preceding sections for both LTR and RTL layouts.
-It will simulate the entire user journey for all five key personas, demonstrating how the interconnected modules of LabFlow work together to manage the complete lifecycle of a patient sample, from the initial order to the final archival of the report.2
+It will simulate the entire user journey for all five key personas, demonstrating how the interconnected modules of LabWise work together to manage the complete lifecycle of a patient sample, from the initial order to the final archival of the report.2

 8.2.
 Key User Journeys to be Prototyped